The first step for all pupils joining the school is to complete a registration form and process the £125 registration fee.

 The SENDCo works closely with the class teachers to ensure all learning is differentiated according to the needs and abilities of the individual.
 Pupils that have an underlying learning difficulty, such as dyslexia or dyspraxia, may need some targeted intervention with our SENDCo outside of the classroom; otherwise we believe that the most progress is made by pupils working alongside their peers, within the mainstream curriculum.
 The school works closely with parents when identifying any additional needs and in developing a suitable programme to meet those needs, including outside agencies offering specialist support.

-This academic year we have become a ‘Girls on Board’ school and will be implementing the ‘Girls on Board’ approach.
-The ‘Girls on Board’ approach helps girls, their parents and their teachers to understand the dynamics of female friendships and provides the pupils with the tools to find their own solutions to any fallouts that will undoubtedly, at some point appear through their school years.
-We start to use the ‘Girls on Board’ approach from Year 4 upwards but will take some elements of the programme to use for the younger pupils where necessary.
+We also implement the ‘Girls On Board’ approach which helps girls, their parents and their teachers to understand the dynamics of female friendships and provides the pupils with the tools to find their own solutions to any fallouts that will undoubtedly, at some point appear through their school years.
+We start to use the ‘Girls On Board’ approach from Year 4 upwards but will take some elements of the programme to use for the younger pupils where necessary.

 In Nursery to Year 1 the pupils’ PE and Games lessons focus on developing the children’s hand-eye coordination, spatial awareness and core physical skills such as standing on one leg.
 From Year 2 upwards the pupils play Netball in the Autumn Term, Hockey in the Spring Term and Athletics and Cricket in the Summer Term.
-All pupils are taught gymnastics in their PE lessons throughout the year and selected pupils take part in Cross country races and swimming galas.
-Alongside our curriculum Games lesson we also offer clubs in Tennis, Rounders and Rugby.
+All pupils are taught gymnastics in their PE lessons throughout the year and selected pupils take part in cross country races and swimming galas.
+Alongside our curriculum Games lesson we also offer clubs in football, cricket, table tennis, fencing, street dance and running, with the sports available depending on the term.

-Pupils attend swimming lessons throughout the school year in Years 1 to 3.
-In Reception, pupils start swimming lessons in the Summer Term.
+Pupils attend swimming lessons throughout the school year in Reception to Year 2.
+Year 3 will also attend swimming in the Autumn and Spring Terms.
 Pupils in the Nursery, Years 4, 5 and 6 do not attend swimming lessons at school.
+However, selected pupils from Years 3-6 are provided with the opportunity to represent the school in local swimming galas.

 We have a highly qualified team of peripatetic instrumental staff.
 These staff teach individual pupils throughout the school day as well as small ensemble groups before school and during lunchtime.
 Many of our pupils take the recognised music exams and do very well.
 Instrumental lessons are an additional cost and six weeks’ notice must be given if you wish to withdraw your child from the lessons.